OpenCouncilData/ocd-standards/_posts/2015-01-01-garbage-collection-zones.md

 Zones that share the same boundaries should be provided as a single polygon with multiple sets of tags (`rub_day`, `grn_day` etc).

-[OpenBinMap.org](http://openbinmap.org) shows garbage collection zones already published:
+[OpenBinMap.org](http://openbinmap.org) shows garbage collection zones already published.

 ####General recommendations: